miguel-chacon-ni/Lead-Scoring-Model/README.md

 1. Dimensionality reduction achieved by merging categories.
 2. Columns with multicollinearity were dropped.
 3. Categorical columns were encoded.
-4. The target variable was changed to a numberical type.
+4. The target variable was changed to a numerical type.

 ## Model Training and Evaluation
 1. Tested 46 combinations of 8 algorithms and 6 scalers with default settings to find the combination with the highest recall score.